hampton-elite-walk-in-bath

 Sanitary coating

-Some luxury mobility-style baths feature a sanitary coating to provide easier maintenance and prevent a build-up of mold and mildew.
+Some luxury mobility-style baths feature a sanitary coating to provide easier maintenance and prevent a build-up of mould and mildew.
 This is a useful feature if you live independently to prevent you from having to thoroughly scrub the bath after each use while getting peace of mind that it’s clean.

 How does a walk-in bath aid with bathroom safety?